github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 ### Test Case 5: MRVA - Cancelling a variant analysis run

-When running one of the above queries, try cancelling one from within VS Code:
+Run one of the above MRVAs, but cancel it from within VS Code:
 - Check that the query is cancelled and the query history item is updated.
 - Check that the workflow run is also cancelled.
 - Check that any available results are visible in VS Code.

 ### Test Case 6: MRVA - Change to a different colour theme

-When running one of the above queries, try changing to a different colour theme and check that everything looks sensible.
+Open one of the above MRVAs, try changing to a different colour theme and check that everything looks sensible.
 Are there any components that are not showing up?

 ## Optional Test Cases